 - Changes in Reported Amounts

-- The contractor is a PA resident, and the employer issues a corrected Form 1099-MISC to the contractor: The employer must file a copy of the corrected Form 1099-MISC with the Dept. of Revenue.
+- The contractor is a PA resident, and the employer issues a corrected Form 1099-NEC to the contractor: The employer must file a copy of the corrected Form 1099-NEC with the Dept. of Revenue.

 - The contractor is not a PA resident, and the employer issues a corrected Form 1099-NEC to the contractor: The employer must file a corrected Form 1099-NEC with the Dept. of Revenue ONLY if “the amounts related to income from within this Commonwealth changes.”Generally, this means a corrected form sent to the Dept. of Revenue is not required unless the correction in the federal Form 1099 was caused by a change in the amounts paid to the contractor for services rendered within the state of PA.